Getting started

 - Revoke freeze authority: guarantees no one can freeze any holder's tokens, blocking them from selling.
 Without this, holders worry the creator could freeze sells while dumping their own bag.

 Most listing aggregators (DexScreener, Birdeye, etc.) require both authorities revoked before they'll display certain trust indicators.
-The "Safety Lock" panel on Quick Launch does both atomically alongside the mint.
+The "Safety Lock" panel on every Forge launch (Express, Standard, and Pro) revokes both authorities for you, right after the mint.

 Why is my token logo not loading?